MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-deploy-using-policies.md

 </br>

+5. Select new Teams as default from this setting to ensure users can get the new Teams experience when they launch

-5. Once the policy is defined, you can assign it to a **user or user group** with the Group policy assignment.
+6. Once the policy is defined, you can assign it to a **user or user group** with the Group policy assignment.
 To assign it to a group, select **Group policy assignment** and then **Add**,  or select one of the groups listed.

 :::image type="content" source="media/new-teams-update-policies-group.png" alt-text="update policies by group":::